 - Increases the life expectancy of animals spayed at an early age

 Keep in mind that spaying does not affect the character traits and qualities of dogs.
 After this procedure, the pet ceases to be aggressive and naughty or mark the territory.
-If the bad behavior was caused by other factors – e.g. gaps in training and diseases – then you should correct it by other methods.
+If the bad behavior was caused by other factors – e.g., gaps in training and diseases – then you should correct it by other methods.

-How and when to prepare a pet for operation?
+How and when to prepare a pet for Operation?

 There is no need for special preparation before the procedure.
-You should keep the dog on a hungry diet for 12 hours (leaving it access to water) before the operation and take it for a walk.
+You should keep the dog on a carnivorous diet for 12 hours (leaving it access to water) before the operation and take it for a walk.

 Clinically healthy, vaccinated animals are allowed for surgery at least 3 weeks after the last vaccination.
 Before surgery, thoroughbreds should have the state of their cardiovascular system examined.

-If the dog is more than 5 years old before spaying, it needs a preoperative examination to identify concomitant pathologies, determine contraindications and the degree of anesthetic risk.
-It is necessary to pass general clinical and biochemical blood tests, do echocardiography and an ECG.
+If the dog is more than 5 years old before spaying, it needs a preoperative examination to identify concomitant pathologies, determine contraindications, and the degree of anesthetic risk.
+It is necessary to pass general clinical and biochemical blood tests, do echocardiography, and an ECG.

 What to do if my dog is pregnant?

-If you suspect that your dog is pregnant, consult an experienced veterinarian to help you confirm or refute this assumption.
+If you suspect that your dog is pregnant, consult an experienced veterinarian to confirm or refute this assumption.
 In some cases, spaying the dog during the period of gestation is allowed.
 It will involve terminating the current pregnancy and preventing a recurrence of this situation in the future.

 For more information on this topic, we recommend that you consult with an experienced and qualified veterinarian.